Unique Coffee Varieties From Colombia Producer Edward Sandoval

 The farm house and one of the drying beds surrounded by coffee.
 Canta Ranas, in Santa Isabel.

 The distinctive flavors of her coffee were nothing like the Caturra’s and Bourbon’s it competed against, and the elongated canoe-shaped beans also set it apart.
-Similar to the splash that Gesha made at Panama’s COE a decade earlier, the Chiroso variety caught the attention of the Specialty coffee world, and soon spread to farms throughout the country.
+Similar to the splash that Gesha made at Panama’s COE a decade earlier (though perhaps to lesser effect), the Chiroso variety caught the attention of the Specialty coffee world, and soon spread to farms throughout the country.
 That it is also a highly productive plant made it particularly appealing to Edward, and a big part of why he’s chosen to plant more than half of his farm in Chiroso.

 Canta Ranas is located in a part of Tolima called, “Santa Isabel”.
 Ironically, this area is not really known for coffee production.
 The lush landscape of Santa Isabel has made it a source of produce, like beans and passion fruit, as well as cattle farming.
 The altitude is also slightly lower than some of the more well known Tolima sources, like Chapparal, and China Alta.